-I was born in a ‘third world country‘, the Philippines, and with the ‘power’ that my passport holds — which is low — I am no stranger to the fact that I can’t just travel on a whim.
+I was born in a third world country, the Philippines, and with the ‘power’ that my passport holds — which, mind you, is low — I am no stranger to the fact that I can’t just travel on a whim.

-A passport is said to be very powerful when it can let you go to a lot of countries visa-free under low costs (on visa fees), high validity (can stay in a foreign country for long), and minimal effort (not a lot of time needed to acquire a visa).
-The top 5 most powerful passports are from Singapore, South Korea, Germany, Japan, and Sweden according to Passport Index.
+A passport is said to be very powerful if it lets you travel to a lot of countries visa-free at low costs (for any immigration-related fees), high validity (with a long number of allowable days to stay), and minimal effort (quick to process).
+The top 5 most powerful passports are from Singapore, South Korea, Germany, Japan, and Sweden according to the Passport Index.

-With that data in mind, let’s illustrate how powerless my passport is: Singaporeans and South Koreans can go visa-free to over 163 countries whereas my Philippines passport can only go to 60 countries.
-There are other passports who have it worse than I do, but certainly, I can’t just go to American or European countries at just about any time without going through rigorous + costly visa applications and strict immigration officers first.
+Surely there are others who have it worse than I do, but I hope this shows how someone from a third world country like me can’t just go to American or European countries at just about any time without going through rigorous planning, costly visa applications, and strict immigration officers first.

-HOWEVER… let me tell you that it IS possible because I, for one, have been making my way around the world ever since 2013 with my Philippine passport — and there are a LOT of underprivileged passport holders out there who are doing the same as well!
+HOWEVER… let me tell you that it IS possible because I, for one, have been making my way around the world ever since 2013 with my Philippine passport.
+Plus, there are a LOT of underprivileged passport holders out there who are doing the same as well!

-So don’t let yourself think that visas will prevent you from making your traveling dreams a reality, because there are soooo many ways to make it happen.
-(Yes, no matter if you hold the most complicated and powerless passport there is.)
+So don’t let yourself think that visas will prevent you from making your traveling dreams a reality because there are so many ways to make it happen — YES, no matter if you hold the most complicated and powerless passport there is.
 It will just be tiring, long, and meticulous; but as long as you prepare for it and accomplish all the requirements or paperwork ahead of time, your dreams of traveling the world won’t certainly be a dream anymore in the long run!

 In a way, applying for visas under a limited passport embodies this quote very well: